ramamimu/Data_structure/README.md

 my learning path while learn data structure

 ## CREDIT
-all my source code is from my path learning at INSTITUT TEKNOLOGI SEPULUH NOPEMBER, Surabaya, Indonesia alot of source code in "Basic data structure" file from https://github.com/AlproITS/StrukturData
+A lot of my source code is from my path learning at INSTITUT TEKNOLOGI SEPULUH NOPEMBER, Surabaya, Indonesia.

+A lot of source code in "Basic data structure" file from https://github.com/AlproITS/StrukturData